jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 in part because on guitar
 the exact same pitch can be found at multiple places on the fretboard.

-On a fretboard,
-intervals are always the same shape, but notes are hard to identify.
+The intervals on a fretboard are always the same shape, but notes are hard to identify.
 On a piano keyboard,
 it's the opposite.